starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - Be sure you haven't changed the default install path in the RSI Launcher settings.
 If you wish to install the game elsewhere, put the entire wine prefix there instead.

+#### Wine prefix creation failed
+- LUG Helper install log shows error similar to `warning: WINE is /path/to/.../bin/wine, which is neither on the path nor an executable file`
+- To fix, make sure the mount point is not marked `noexec`

 #### Launcher installation hangs at Updating Game Content
 - The Launcher sometimes hangs during this phase of the install process
 - Completely quit the launcher, ensuring no lingering wine processes remain, then verify files